 Nonetheless, for a proper Sumiyaki Coffee experience, roasting with Bincho-tan charcoal is called for.

 Disadvantages of charcoal roasting – are there any?

 Sadly, yes.
-By this point, we have come to know a lot about the wonders charcoal roasting can do for coffee, and how preferable it is as an emerging roasting technique.
+By this point, we have learned a lot about the wonders charcoal roasting can do for coffee and how preferable it is as an emerging roasting technique.
 That being said, negative opinions about charcoal roasting are not non-existent.
 The most typical complaint regarding charcoal roasting is that the adjustment of thermal power, which is an indispensable factor when it comes to roasting, is difficult to perform using the charcoal roasting method.
 Coffee roasting is neither a simple scientific reaction nor a purely technical method.
 It would be more appropriately described as a delicate combination of art and science that requires the roaster to have a subtle artisan-level sensory flair.
-Since it is so difficult to control the roasting conditions using charcoal roasting, compared to the hot-air method and gas burner method, many argue that charcoal roasting is not suitable for coffee roasting, to begin with.
+Since it is so difficult to control the roasting conditions using charcoal roasting, compared to the hot-air method and gas burner method, many argue that charcoal roasting is not suitable for coffee roasting to begin with.